iay/md-validator-client-builder/README.md

 ```

 For now, this only builds the source for a Ruby gem called
-`inc-validator-client`.
+`md-validator-client`.
 In principle, we could add additional executions for
 libraries in other languages.

-The generated code will appear in `target/inc-validator-client-ruby`, which is
+The generated code will appear in `target/md-validator-client-ruby`, which is
-also the name of the GitLab repository the code gets pushed to.
+also the name of the repository the code gets pushed to.

 ## Pushing Generated Source to a Repository